Postrantor/Real-Time_Systems_Design_Principles_for_Distributed_Embedded_Applications/auto/input.md

 ISBN 978-3-031-11992-7
 [eBook](https://doi.org/10.1007/978-3-031-11992-7)

-The Editor(s) (if applicable) and The Author(s), under exclusive license to Springer Nature Switzerland AG 2022
+The Editor(s) (if applicable) and The Author(s), under exclusive license to Springer Nature Switzerland AG 2022 May

 ## Preface